 \section{Introduction}

 Deep learning models have increasingly been adopted in image compression applications where handcrafted codecs~\cite{wallace:tce:1992:jpeg, lainema:tcsvt:2012:HEVC/VVC,pfaff:tcsvt:2021:vvc} were once more common~\cite{yang:2023:trends:intro1}.
-This shift is due not only to their ability to approximate complex functions, but also to their capacity to efficiently learn from and adapt to large-scale data.
+This shift is due not only to their ability to approximate complex functions, but also to their capacity to learn from and adapt to large-scale data.
 Compared to traditional codecs, end-to-end Learned Image Coders (LICs) such as the ones using encoder-decoder architectures~\cite{balle:pcs:2016:compr:structure,balle:iclr:2017:factorized,balle:iclr:2018:hyper}, are larger models that require more computational resources, as well as more time and data for training, which can limit their practical use.
 In streaming applications, for instance, it is preferable to use lightweight decoders that can run efficiently on general-purpose hardware, such as mobile devices~\cite{yang:iccv:2023:shallow:decoder}.
-In contrast, within the Internet-of-Things (IoT) context -- where the use of connected devices continues to grow -- it is even more important to deploy compact \emph{encoders}~\cite{hojjat:arxiv:2024, Gilbert:2024:ahn, zheng:arxiv:2024}.
-Smaller encoders enable edge computing by allowing encoding directly on the hardware-limited devices and simplifying data transmission to the cloud~\cite{liang:2020:itj}.
+In contrast, within the Internet-of-Things (IoT) context --- where the use of connected devices continues to grow --- it is even more important to deploy compact encoders~\cite{hojjat:arxiv:2024, Gilbert:2024:ahn, zheng:arxiv:2024}, allowing encoding on the hardware-limited devices and simplifying data transmission~\cite{liang:2020:itj}.

 Although there is no clear consensus on the necessary size of a network architecture to approximate a given function, some studies suggest that smaller subparts of the models can achieve comparable performance~\cite{frackle:iclr:2019:lotery:ticket}.
-However, simply reducing the size of deep learning models does not necessarily preserve their performance, as illustrated in Figure~\ref{fig:AAE_normal}.
-The figure highlights the performance degradation after reducing part of a model, emphasizing why large models are often used in the first place.
+However, simply reducing the size of deep learning models does not necessarily preserve their performance.
 Studies such as that by Duan et al.~\cite{Duan:2023:icip} show that deeper and larger networks can help narrow the gap to the optimal solution in terms of rate-distortion trade-offs.